lexbor/docs/source/examples/html/element_innerHTML.md

 # Setting innerHTML Example

-This article will explain the `innerHTML` manipulation in the context of the Lexbor HTML parser, as illustrated in the source file [lexbor/html/element_innerHTML.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/element_innerHTML.c).
+This article will explain the `innerHTML` manipulation in the context of the `lexbor` HTML parser, as illustrated in the source file [lexbor/html/element_innerHTML.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/element_innerHTML.c).
 This example demonstrates how to parse HTML content, modify an element's inner HTML, and serialize the result.